Our products are Sold at veterinary practices and pharmacies.

 DISHAA: the six signs, and what each one really looks like

 Vets use DISHAA because dog dementia almost never shows up as one dramatic symptom.
 It shows up as a handful of small changes that add up.
+Here are the six, what each looks like at home, and how they tend to change as the disease moves along.

 D – Disorientation